zeynepygc/food-frenzy/README.md

 🎮 Food Frenzy

-A fast-paced top-down arcade game built with Unity.
+a fast-paced top-down arcade game built with Unity.

 🕹️ Game Overview

-In Food Frenzy, animals spawn from the top, left, and right sides of the screen every 1.5 seconds.
-Your mission is simple:
+in Food Frenzy, animals spawn from the top, left, and right sides of the screen every 1.5 seconds. your mission is simple:

-Feed every animal before they escape.
+feed every animal before they escape.

-Press Spacebar to throw a steak.
-If you hit an animal, it disappears.
-Miss too many… and it's Game Over.
+press Spacebar to throw a steak. if you hit an animal, it disappears. miss too many… and it's game over.

 🎯 Core Mechanics

 3 different animal types

-Multi-directional spawning (top, left, right)
+multi-directional spawning (top, left, right)

-Projectile-based feeding mechanic
+projectile-based feeding mechanic

-Collision detection system
+collision detection system

-Game Over condition
+game over condition

-Continuous spawn loop (1.5s interval)
+continuous spawn loop (1.5s interval)

 🎮 Controls
 Key	Action